 After the abortion, “We had to identify all the parts . . . and you can see little arms and legs.
 And it sounds monstrous, and it sounds awful, but somehow I was able to turn off that part of my psyche that would be horrified by this.
 I was being told I was doing something good, that I was helping these women.”

 One day, Catherine had to clean up the second-trimester abortion room.

 “As I entered the room, I glanced around trying to get my bearings.
 I looked at the table next to me, and I saw a glass jar.
 In a sickening moment, I realized that inside the jar were the arms and legs of a baby (tweet that!).”

 Catherine just stared at them “for what seemed like an eternity . . . marveling in their beautiful perfection and repelled by the gruesome reality that they had been torn from the body of an unborn baby just moments before.
 I backed out of the room, shocked and dazed by what I had seen.”

-“I don’t know why this shocked me,” Catherine said.
-“I had seen the parts of babies hundreds of times after first-trimester abortions and it hadn’t affected me in this way.
+Today, Catherine’s still not sure why this shocked her.
+“I had seen the parts of babies hundreds of times after first-trimester abortions, and it hadn’t affected me in this way.
 Maybe it was the large size.
 Maybe it was God removing the scales from my eyes.”